 Sex, mother-to-child transmission, and other breastfeeding risks

-Mother-to-child HIV transmission at birth or through breastfeeding is efficient — but it is almost entirely preventable.
+Mother-to-child HIV transmission at birth or through breastfeeding is efficient — but is almost entirely preventable.
 Click here for information about the risk an HIV-positive mother will infect her baby and about how to prevent it.
 If you are pregnant and HIV-positive, we encourage you to look for more thorough information from other sources.